 Protecting your home from water infiltration: How-to

-If your house’s french drain is over 25 years old, there’s a high chance that it no longer works as efficiently as it used to.
-You should at least get it inspected (done with a camera system) or get it change it if you truly believe that it no longer is efficient.
+If your house’s French drain is over 25 years old, there’s a high chance that it no longer works as efficiently as it used to.
+You should at least get it inspected (done with a camera system) or get it changed it if you truly believe that it is no longer effective.